belangeo/pyo/trunk/doc/PyoObject/Osc.rst

     :param freq: float or :class:`PyoObject`, optional

     Frequency in cycles per second.
-Default to 1000.
+Defaults to 1000.

     :param phase: float or :class:`PyoObject`, optional

      Phase of sampling, expressed as a fraction of a cycle (0 to 1).
-Default to 0.
+Defaults to 0.

 .. method:: Osc.setTable(x)

-    Replace the *table* attribute.
+    Replace the `table` attribute.

     :param x: :class:`PyoTableObject`

 .. method:: Osc.setFreq(x)

-    Replace the *freq* attribute.
+    Replace the `freq` attribute.

     :param x: float or :class:`PyoObject`

 .. method:: Osc.setPhase(x)

-    Replace the *phase* attribute.
+    Replace the `phase` attribute.

     :param x: float or :class:`PyoObject`